With the help of mnemonic example sentence, learning German irregular verbs becomes really easy

 I have two solutions for you!

 The mnemonic key-word doesn’t necessarily have to be German.
 You can even use any word of your mother tongue.
 The only thing that’s important is that the two first vowels sound the same as the German vowel gradations, which you have to learn.
 The meaning of the word doesn’t matter at all.
-In principle you can build in every noun you like in a mnemonic example-sentence.
+In principle you can build in any noun you like in a mnemonic example-sentence.
 The only important thing is that you remember the corresponding vowel gradations later!

 The second solution is a real screamer: